 Some types of pink eye are self-resolving, which means they resolve on their own without medical treatment.
 How long pink eye takes to go away — and whether pink eye needs treatment — depends on what’s causing it and how severe it is.

 Treating viral pink eye

 Simple viral conjunctivitis usually clears up in a week or two without treatment, according to the Centers for Disease Control and Prevention (CDC).

 If it doesn’t go away on its own — particularly if the infection is caused by herpes or varicella — your doctor may recommend an antiviral medication.

-Herpes infection that affects the eye also known as “herpes zoster ophthalmicus” should always been examined in person.
+Herpes infection that affects the eye also known as “herpes zoster ophthalmicus” should always be examined in person by a doctor.